nushell/nushell.github.io/book/dataframes.md

 available to work with data and be assured that there will be more as the feature becomes more stable.

-The next list show the available dataframe commands with its description, and whenever possible, its analogous nushell command.
+The next list show the available dataframe commands with their description, and whenever possible, their analogous nushell command.

 | Command Name | Applies To | Description | Nushell Equivalent |
 | ------------ | ---------- | ----------- | ------------------ |